kj114022/Texton/notes/Previous/PANTHEON_UPDATE_SUMMARY.md

 ## 🚀 How to Test

-1. **Launch the App**: It should appear as "Pantheon" with the new name.
+1. **Launch the App**: It should appear as "Texton" with the new name.
 2. **Search**: Tap the search icon and enter a query (e.g., "Harry Potter").
 3. **Verify**: Books should appear from the configured sources.